JAyers2264/short-game-guides/NES/Castlevania 2.md

 >   \- Throw holy water and floors/walls in any empty room in towns, there is usually a secret
     \- In castles, throw holy water frequently to detect false floors and walls
-    \- Every castles contains a gypsy selling oak stakes, which you will need to beat the castles
+    \- Every castle contains a gypsy selling oak stakes, which you will need to beat the castles

 ### 1. Town of Jova